GRAF: Multi-turn Jailbreaking via Global Refinement and Active Fabrication: Related Work

 \paragraph{Multi-turn Jailbreaking} Given the real-world scenario of multiple interactions with LLMs, some researchers have extended attacks to multi-turn jailbreaking.
-Multi-turn jailbreaking allows multiple attacks on the target model, with its final response during the dialogue evaluated for the success or failure of the attack~\cite{russinovich2024great, gibbs2024emerging, li2024llm, ren2024derail, yang2024jigsaw, jiang2024red}.
-Therefore, malicious intent can be concealed within the jailbreaking path~\cite{russinovich2024great, ren2024derail}, rather than being explicitly stated in the jailbreaking queries.
-For instance, ~\cite{russinovich2024great} designs query chains to avoid explicitly expressing harmful content in the final query, while ~\cite{wang2024mrj, sun2024multi} iteratively refines queries to gradually align query semantics with user intent.
-However, these approaches often rely on fixed templates ~\cite{yang2024jigsaw, jiang2024red}.
-Some methods~\cite{ren2024derail, russinovich2024great} attempt to refine queries during the attack, but they typically make only local updates by modifying the immediate next query, which can result in off-topic queries and may fail to jailbreak within the maximum number of tries.
+Multi-turn jailbreaking allows multiple attacks on the target model, with its final response during the dialogue evaluated for the success or failure of the attack~\citep{russinovich2024great, gibbs2024emerging, li2024llm, ren2024derail, yang2024jigsaw, jiang2024red}.
+Therefore, malicious intent can be concealed within the jailbreaking trajectory~\citep{russinovich2024great, ren2024derail}, rather than being explicitly stated in the jailbreaking queries.
+For instance,~\cite{russinovich2024great} carefully designs a series of queries to avoid explicitly expressing harmful content in the final query, while~\cite{wang2024mrj, sun2024multi} iteratively refines queries to gradually align query semantics with user intent.
+However, these approaches often rely on fixed templates~\citep{yang2024jigsaw, jiang2024red}.
+Some methods~\citep{ren2024derail, russinovich2024great} attempt to refine queries during the attack, but they typically make only local updates by modifying the immediate next query, which can result in off-topic queries and may fail to jailbreak.
 In addition, previous approaches often directly append the target model’s responses to the dialogue history without any revision, which may hinder the model from answering subsequent queries and lead to suboptimal performance.

 Our approach differs from prior work in two main ways.
-First, we globally refine the jailbreaking paths through updating all the subsequent queries at once to adapt to the dynamic dialogue history.
+First, we globally refine the jailbreaking trajectories by updating all the subsequent queries at once to adapt to the dynamic dialogue history.
 In contrast, ~\citet{ren2024derail} only refines the query when it is rejected by the target model, and ~\citet{russinovich2024great} generates the next query based solely on the previous turn.
-Second, instead of simply appending the target model’s responses to the dialogue history, we detect and remove safety-related warnings, which helps the attack model to smoothly progress toward jailbreaking success.
+Second, instead of simply appending the target model’s responses to the dialogue history, we detect and remove safety warnings, which helps the attacker model to smoothly progress toward jailbreaking success.